drovera/SNP_exon/README.md

 on the base position of exons and the statistical relation between positions of SNPs and positions of exons.

-This method is coherent with some biological knowledge by comparing to the usual method based on chi-deux statistics
+This method sheds light on the link between SNPs and their effect on gene production, what is coherent with some biological knowledge.
+The usual method based on chi-deux statistics does not shed this light.

 The manual to use Python scripts is SNP_exon_manual.pdf.
 The reference data are in ref and GWAS data are to be extracted